-Jan 12, 2026
+Jan 20, 2026

 Follow the Fun

-Following the fun, to me, is simply being led in a scene by whatever the ‘fun’ thing is - that could be what my scene partner is enjoying, what the audience are laughing at, or the silly imp in your head that says “do it.”
+Following the fun, to me, is being led in a scene by whatever the ‘fun’ thing is - that could be what my scene partner is enjoying, what the audience are laughing at, or the silly imp in your head that says “do it.”

 Sure, it could be the game of the scene - but it could also be a flashback edit, a gift, or even bringing back the talking cow from earlier in the show to sing a song about milk.